getlantern/lantern-roadmap/lep/DRAFT/0013_Proximity_Based_Server_Selection.md

 ## Abstract

-A primary consideration for selecting servers to proxy traffic through is accessibility: only candidates with unblocked techniques should be chosen.
-Beyond this assessment though, another crucial factor that emerges is real-world proximity: peers should be choosen according to how close they are to a given client.
+A primary consideration for selecting servers to proxy traffic through is accessibility: only unblocked candidates should be chosen.
+Beyond this requirement though, another crucial factor that emerges is real-world proximity: peers should be choosen according to how close they are to a given client.
 Any reduction in latency is going to result in shorter delays servicing requests.
 Since flashlight clients are able to geolocate themselves, this LEP proposes a solution for dynamically selecting servers to handle requests according to accessibility and distance.

 ## Proposal

-Every flashlight server would run Nginx that would act as a location-based front-end proxy service with a GeoIP module.
+Every flashlight server runs alongside an Nginx instance that functions as a location-based traffic coordinator and front-end proxy service.
 The proposed sequence:

 1. A request arrives for a specified resource
 2. Nginx checks whether or not the client should be redirected to a closer flashlight server; if so,